-Currently there are no laws with regards to what training a therapist must have to practice the Alexander Technique.
+Currently there are no laws with regards to what training a therapist must have to practise the Alexander technique.
 However, there are professional bodies that therapists can choose to register with.
 In order to register, they must meet certain requirements set by the organisation as well as agreeing to comply with their code of ethics and complaints procedure.

 This is where you can submit feedback about the content of this page.